carlhueffmeier/reactnd-project-readable-starter/README.md

 ### List all posts

 Our home route will display posts from all categories ordered by score or date.
 Let's build that.

 These are the steps

-- First we fix up our backend to return the data populated with author.
+* First we fix up our backend to return the data populated with author.
-- We then implement data normalization using the `normalizr` library
+* We then implement data normalization using the `normalizr` library
-- We also need a `posts` module to handle data from the backend
+* We also need a `posts` module to handle data from the backend
-- To keep the code clean, we extract some utility functions for common use cases like "Send request and normalize response"
+* To keep the code clean, we extract some utility functions for common use cases like "Send request and normalize response"
-- In order to create our post list we create the following containers: `AllPosts`, `PostActionBar`, `PostVoteScore`
+* In order to create our post list we create the following containers:
+  `AllPosts`, `PostActionBar`, `PostVoteScore`
-- And these components: `PostList`, `PostSummary`, `Post`, `VoteScore`, `ActionBar`
+* And these components: `PostList`, `PostSummary`, `Post`, `VoteScore`, `ActionBar`

 ### Create new posts

-- We will use redux-form
+* We will use redux-form
-- Need to add it to the reducer
+* Need to add it to the reducer
-- Create new route
+* Create new route
-- Add `PostNew` container holding a PostForm
+* Add `PostNew` container holding a PostForm
-- We will split `PostForm` into container and component I tried being fuzzy about this in the beginning, but separating the business logic keeps everything a lot cleaner.
+* We will split `PostForm` into container and component I tried being fuzzy about this in the beginning, but separating the business logic keeps everything a lot cleaner.
-- We also need a container `AuthorizedOnly` that checks whether the user is authenticated or not
+* We also need a container `AuthorizedOnly` that checks whether the user is authenticated or not
-- Refactor a lot
+* Refactor a lot
-- Add some styles
+* Add some styles

 ### Sorting

-- Create new module `ui` holding sort order for posts and the (soon to be implemented) comments
+* Create new module `ui` holding sort order for posts and the (soon to be implemented) comments
-- Add a `SortOrderControls` component and a container that binds the right functions for posts
+* Add a `SortOrderControls` component and a container that binds the right functions for posts
-- Add the controls to `PostList`
+* Add the controls to `PostList`
-- We sort the posts in a container for `PostList`
+* We sort the posts in a container for `PostList`

+### From there

+I stopped documenting here, because it slowed my progress a little bit.

+In order I implemented:

-### Editing posts
+* Editing posts
-### Showing comments
+* Showing comments
-### Creating comments
+* Creating comments
-### Editing comments
+* Editing comments
+* Authorization checks for edit and delete
+* a by-user record of votes